Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Multi-layer CB

 \subsection{Generalization to two arbitrary layers}

-The \gls{mlcb} scheme can be leveraged to enhance learnability in more general scenarios.
-In this section, we consider the characterization of two generic $n$-qubit (dressed) layers, identified with blue (B) and green (G) colors.
+We consider the characterization of two generic $n$-qubit (dressed) layers, identified with blue (B) and green (G) colors.
 We begin by deriving conclusions applicable to general layers consisting of parallel two-qubit Clifford gates and then proceed by specifically focusing on the relevant case of layers consisting of parallel \cz gates on a \gls{qpu} with square lattice topology.

-A useful way to visualize the problem at hand is to represent each \gls{tq} gate as a colored edge connecting the two qubits in its support.
+A useful way to visualize the problem at hand is to represent each two-qubit gate as a colored edge connecting the two qubits in its support.
 Those edges collectively form several disconnected graphs $G_i$ over the \gls{qpu}.
 An example of this visualization, applied to a square topology, is shown in Fig.~\ref{fig:chains}(a).
-Since the Clifford layers consist of \emph{parallel} \gls{tq} gates, a qubit cannot simultaneously belong to two edges of the same color.
+Since the Clifford layers consist of {parallel} two-qubit gates, a qubit cannot simultaneously belong to two edges of the same color.
 Consequentially, each graph $G_i$ is a one-dimensional chain, either open or closed, composed of edges with alternating colors.
 Moreover, closed chains necessarily consist of an even number of qubits.
 This simple structure, which arises independently of the \gls{qpu} topology, significantly simplifies the analysis of \gls{mlcb} protocols, as each graph $G_i$ can be analyzed independently and in parallel.
+In particular, for each graph $G_i$ we thus need to identify the Pauli string $\alpha$, and the associated multi-layer orbit $\mathcal{R}_\alpha^{BG}$, which allows us to learn \gls{dof} which would have been otherwise unlearnable.